vtsynergy/Analysis-AI/README.md

 ![image](https://user-images.githubusercontent.com/31482058/114258988-ac50fe80-9998-11eb-8433-30b2c9f2d96a.png)

 4.10.
 The pre-trained models are ready to be used in segmentation and classification.
 The actual model files are in the “models” folder.
 The pre-trained model could be fine-tuning or re-train by the user's data.
 We re-trained the classification model with our own dataset consist of CT images from BIMCV, RSNA, MIDRC, and LIDC.
-The re-trained classification model was used in the DECT testing framework to evaluate the performance of enhancement AI.
+The re-trained classification model was used in the DECT testing framework to evaluate the performance of enhancement model.

 ## How to run
 1. Replace the following lines from segmentaion_AI.ipynb (or classification_AI.ipynb) with the corresponding data directories.